jorrete/django-staticfiles-vite/README.md

 ```

 ### collectstatic
-Overrides default **collectstatic** and adds one that spawns a vitejs server automatically.
+Overrides default **collectstatic** and adds one that process the assets with vitejs
 ```bash
 collectstatic --vite
 ```